fwiko/time-progression/README.md

 # Time Progression API

-### **Where do we stand?**

-#### This is a simple API allowing the retreival of percentage data about how far we are through different units of time.
+#### A simple API allowing the retreival of percentage data about how far we are through different units of time.
 All respective data is returned in JSON format.

 ## Optional parameters